VanessaWHH/rl_playground/README.md

 ### Display

-see the gif folder for displays
+see the gif folder for more displays

 game environment without obstacles